hotrodorm/hotrod/hotrod-project/docs/quick-docs/config/database-support/sap-ase.md

 [^1]: LOB types are by default read all at once into memory as byte arrays.
 They can also be read/written using streaming instead of loading them all at once.
 To do this you’ll need to write a `<converter>`.

 [^2]: The SAP ASE JDBC driver does not provide information to differentiate `TINYINT` from `UNSIGNED TINYINT`.
-If you happen to have an `UNSIGNED TINYINT` column you may want to use the custom type java.lang.Short for it, instead of the default type java.lang.Byte.
+If you happen to have an `UNSIGNED TINYINT` column you may want to use the custom type `java.lang.Short` for it, instead of the default type `java.lang.Byte`.
 Or, try to avoid using the `UNSIGNED TINYINT` type altogether, if possible.

 [^3]: The SAP ASE JDBC driver does not provide information to differentiate float of different precisions.
 FLOAT with precision 15 or less could be treated as a Java java.lang.Float.
 However, since there’s no way to find out the precision of the FLOAT the default type is, regardless of their precision, java.lang.Double.